77Vincent/sequelize-easy-query/README.md

 Please refer to [filterByAlias](#filterByAlias) which is for the same purpose and with the same behaviour.

 ### <a name="filter"></a>filter
-If you want to pre-filter the table, simply do:
+If you want to pre-filter the table without any querystring from client, simply do:
 ```js
 const users = await User.findAll({
   where: seq('raw query string', {